danil/sqlomatic/README.md

 ## About

-The software is considered to be at a alpha level of readiness - its extremely slow and allocates a lots of memory)
+The software is considered to be at a alpha level of readiness, its extremely slow and allocates a lots of memory.

 ## Benchmark